Tax Credit for Film Production Services (QPSTC) up to 42.6%*

 Potential bonuses for eligible labour expenses:

-* Note: A minimum of 75% of goods and labour expenses must be paid to companies or individuals residing in Quebec.
+* Note: A minimum of 75% of goods and labor expenses must be paid to companies or individuals residing in Quebec.

 Federal tax incentives (through Telefilm Canada) pertaining to the refundable tax credit for Canadian film production:

-* Note: The Quebec producer must hold the rights for the production and obtain a confirmation from the Department of Canadian Heritage regarding the official co-production status of the production.
+* Note: The Quebec producer must hold the rights to the production and obtain confirmation from the Department of Canadian Heritage regarding the official co-production status of the production.

 Therefore, the co-production tax credit can reach 32% of the labour costs.